szesam/Cyber_physical_skills/skills/cluster-3/19/report.md

-#  Skill Name
+#  Setup Router

-Author: FirstName LastName
+Author: Samuel Sze

-Date: YYYY-MM-DD
+Date: 2021-03-11
 -----

 ## Summary
+Instead of setting up pi as router, use the loan router as the main router to communicate with internet cloud.

 ## Sketches and Photos